 I will attend Hampton Court for the build up, the show itself and the breaking down of the gardens afterwards, a commitment of several weeks.
 My work includes planting, photographing the whole construction etc, arranging the props and ensuring the finished garden resembles our design and also reflects both of our work.
 With the support of friends (many of whom are experienced gardeners, writers, bloggers, You Tubers etc) I will be at the garden every day during the show, and also giving gardening and cookery talks and demonstrations on various stages every day.
 I am the Press Contact for the garden (contact me here for more info) and arranging many of the larger props for the garden, including liaising with brands for the polytunnel, cloche hoops, tools, compost etc. More about that in another blog.

-Due to the nature of Charles’ work, running an abundant market garden, and the time of year – July is a really busy time in the garden – it was clear that he wouldn’t be able to spend much time during the build up at the show garden, but thanks to the wonders of technology will be able to contribute during this time from Somerset.
-Charles will be there for Press Day, and several other days giving talks and demonstrations, which will be confirmed nearer the time (but likely to include Wednesday and Saturday).
+Due to the nature of my co-designers’ work, running an abundant market garden, and the time of year – July is a really busy time in the garden – it was clear that he wouldn’t be able to spend much time during the build up at the show garden, but thanks to the wonders of technology will be able to contribute during this time from Somerset.

 Another exciting element of the show garden will be guest speakers – really emphasising the community element of allotments and gardening.
 More later on!